-

 My guess is ballroom dancers “usually” don’t have a romantic relationship.
 But does it happen sometimes?
 Of course.
 But it can happen in a bookclub, or on a ping pong team as well—no dance floor required.
 Human beings are well known to be social creatures.

-• I have taught Salsa and related dance styles at the Danceintime Studio for over twenty years and am publishing a textbook on these dance forms.
-The book includes over 500 video links that illustrate moves, styling for dance steps, etc.
+I have taught Salsa and related dance styles at the Danceintime Studio for over twenty years and I publishing a textbook on these dance forms.
+My book includes over 500 video links that illustrate moves, styling for dance steps, etc.

 It’s very comprehensive and has interesting stories about dance performances and events.
-The book is available starting around mid-August 2024 on Amazon as an “e-book,” softback, and hardback.
-The title is: “Salsa Dancing & Rueda de Casino Guidebook for Beginner to Advanced Dancers: Steps, Styling, Technique, Latin Rhythms, Humor & Anecdotes.”
+The book is available here: amazon.com/dp/B0DK7D98XK, in “e-book,” softback, and hardback formats.
+The title is: “Salsa Dancing & Rueda de Casino Guidebook for Beginner to Advanced Dancers.”

 I can also recommend these books which are excellent: 1) “Dancing Is The Best Medicine: The Science of How Moving to a Beat Is Good for Body, Brain, and Soul” by Julia Christensen and Dong-Seon Chang.
 2) “Spinning Mambo Into Salsa: Caribbean Dance in Global Commerce” by Juliet McMains.
 3) “The Joy Of Movement” by Kelly McGonigal.
 4) “Rueda de Casino Syllabus Teach 101″ by Nikol Kontouri.
 5) “The Salsa Dancer’s Missing Manual” by Raul Avila.
 The latter book is mostly about rhythm and timing.